-Who needs take-out (when it’s not actually better?)
+Who needs takeout? (when it's not actually better)

 With the times we're currently in, we don't eat out in restaurants.
 I'll order take-out maybe once every few weeks and no surprise it's Asian food take-out, our favorite.
 But these beef and veggie Mandus have opened up some options.
 In these times it's nice to have a legitimately delicious Korean Mandu I can make at home without any effort.

-Bibigo Mandu cooking options
+Bibigo Mandu cooking options:

 The choice is up to you!
 It kind of depends on how you want to use them.
 These are beautiful simply steamed (and would be the lowest fat and calorie option).
 Or go full fry for those hearty appetites.
 You could do boiled which would be light and fresh.
 Or, my favorite method which is initial pan fry on the bottom then steamed the rest of the way.
 Crispy skin underneath and silky smooth mandu skin on the top.
 Heaven!

-Stir-Fried Asian Noodles
+Stir-Fried Asian Noodles:

 This recipe is super simple.
 Classic sauce ingredients that are probably in your pantry, some chopped veggies, and purchased noodles.
 You can use any noodle you like - soba, udon, ramen.
 Or just use spaghetti or linguini.
 Simply prepare the noodle according to package directions, then quickly pan fry and add the sauce.
 Easy!

-Other side options & meal ideas.
+Other side options and meal ideas:

 - These definitely shine all on their own.
 Half a dozen with my Easy Asian Dipping Sauce is a perfect light meal or appetizer.